UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 In a traditional analytical architecture (whether it's a Data Warehouse, Data Lake, Data Hub or Lakehouse) the closer processes get to serving data from a central data repository, more dataset dependencies are introduced and the throughput becomes less.

-{{< img src="images/ingest-clean-serve-throughput.png" alt="Image describing the reduced throughput as data goes through the data flow process" width="700" align="center">}}
+{{< figure src="images/ingest-clean-serve-throughput.png" alt="Image describing the reduced throughput as data goes through the data flow process" width="700" align="center">}}

 This means that, while it is relatively easy to ingest data, it becomes harder to transform and serve data to the consumers who demand it, in a manner and time in which they desire.
 The business gets frustrated with IT, or the central data function, friction ensues and we end up with classic governance issues of shadow IT and dark data.
 All because the architecture we build no longer meets the needs of today, let alone the future.